Exercise Cygnus: Public Health England

-Public Health England (PHE) is an executive agency within the Department of Health and Social Care whose goal is to "protect and improve the nation’s health and well-being, and reduce health inequalities".
-It has the autonomy to guide and help the United Kingdom government, authorities and NHS without their influence.
+Public Health England (PHE) was an executive agency within the Department of Health and Social Care whose goal was to "protect and improve the nation's health and well-being, and reduce health inequalities".
+It had the autonomy to guide and help the United Kingdom government, authorities and NHS without their influence.

 In Exercise Cygnus, the Emergency Response Department was specifically employed within PHE.
-Its specialists assist the health community by providing training and expert advice with regards to emergencies.
-It collaborates with several organisations such as the European Commission, European Centre for Disease Prevention and Control and World Health Organization.
+Its specialists assisted the health community by providing training and expert advice with regards to emergencies.
+It collaborated with several organisations such as the European Commission, European Centre for Disease Prevention and Control and World Health Organization.

 Dame Sally Davies

-Dame Sally Davies was Chief Medical Officer (United Kingdom) and Chief Medical Advisor to the United Kingdom government (March 2011 - September 2019) at the time of the exercise.
+Dame Sally Davies was Chief Medical Officer (United Kingdom) and Chief Medical Advisor to the United Kingdom government (March 2011 – September 2019) at the time of the exercise.
 Additionally, she was on the World Health Organization executive board then (2014 - 2016).

 She previously raised concerns for the lack of medical resources, specifically ventilators and hospital beds.
 The Health Secretary, Jeremy Hunt, and NHS chief executive Simon Stevens, had reduced the budget for equipment.
 In 2016, she raised the need to adapt to an increasingly ageing population which will be more susceptible to disease and vulnerable to pandemics, and "welcomes" a larger budget on "public health and prevention fields".
 However, she understands "times of austerity" and the difficulties faced by the central government.